coenwerem/smart_grasping_system/README.md

 # shadow_smart_grasping
-Dexterous grasping with the 9-DOF Gripper by Shadow Robot Company
+Dexterous grasping with the 9-DOF Gripper by Shadow Robot Company.